gentee/docs-gentee/stdlib/file.md

 The _ChDir_ function changes the current directory.

+### ChMode\(str name, int mode\)

+The _ChMode_ function changes the attributes of the file.

 ### CopyFile\(str src, str dest\) int

 The _CopyFile_ function copies _src_ file to _dest_ file.
 If _dest_ file exists it is overwritten.
+The file attributes are preserved when copying.
 The function returns the number of copied bytes.

 ### CreateDir\(str dirname\)